Vynskir/boolzer/README.md

 ### CLI

-The interactive CLI mode can be launched by the follwoing command:
+The interactive CLI mode can be launched by the following command:

 ``java -cp boolzer.jar Main``